mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 simultaneously, then *majority_of_all* is likely the safer choice.
 On the other hand, if split-brain is unlikely but multiple servers may be down simultaneously, then *majority_of_running* would keep the cluster operational.

+To check if a monitor is primary, fetch monitor diagnostics with `maxctrl show monitors` or the REST API.
+The boolean field **primary** indicates whether the monitor has lock majority on the cluster.
+If cooperative monitoring is disabled, the field value is *null*.
+Lock information for individual servers is listed in the server-specific field **lock_held**.
+Again, *null* indicates that locks are not in use or the lock status is unknown.

 ### Releasing locks